OatmealDome/SplatoonUtilities/OctoSFX/README.md

 ### Preparing the AIO

 1. Download the [AIO](https://raw.githubusercontent.com/seresaa/Splat-AIO/master/Splat-AIO.zip) and extract its contents into a folder.
-2. Find your Wii U's IP address. (guide coming soon)
+2. Find your Wii U's IP address.
+Click [here](https://github.com/OatmealDome/SplatoonUtilities/blob/master/Misc/FindingWiiUIP.md) for more information.
 3. Start the AIO by double clicking on Splat-AIO.py.
 4. Type in in your Wii U's IP address and press enter.
 You should be looking at a menu screen.